Is salt water good for your hair?

 How to protect hair from salt water?

-Wet hair with fresh water before swimming, apply leave-in conditioner or oil, and rinse thoroughly afterward with fresh water[2][5][6].
-Follow with moisturizing shampoo, deep conditioner, and avoid sulfates to restore hydration[4][5][6].
-Sea salt sprays offer texture without full damage[5].
+Wet hair with fresh water before swimming, apply leave-in conditioner, and rinse thoroughly afterward.
+Use a moisturizing shampoo or deep conditioner after beach days to restore hydration.

 Sources & Methodology